amosvoron/querytalk/README.md

 ## Motivation

 The Entity Framework has never convinced me.
-It's complicated.
-Why to do double work - first to make data model in the database and then to create entities?
-Is it really necessary to have entities inside the code?
-It's quite a lot of additional code, isn't it?
+Too many lines of code, too complicated.
+Is it really necessary to have storage classes (entities) inside the code?

 QueryTalk also creates "entities" but behind the scene, in the separate DLL file.
-Supported by semantic querying and handy testing environment the developer can be now more focused on querying, "on real job".
+Supported by semantic querying and handy testing environment the developer can be now more focused on real job - on querying.

 ## Summary